Free interactive D&D 5e SRD stat block

 How to run Tiger

 Target priority is the smallest, slowest, or most isolated PC.
-Tigers do not pick fights they can't win.
+Tigers do not pick fights they cannot win.
 If the party is bunched and ready, the tiger watches and does not attack.
 If a single PC strays to gather firewood at dusk, that PC is the encounter.
 Run it as a survival horror beat rather than a combat encounter; the party returns to find blood, drag marks, and a torn cloak.
 The fight, if there is one, happens on the tiger's terms in its lair the next morning.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.